titoausten/alx-system_engineering-devops/0x00-shell_basics/README.md

 15 - script that moves all files beginning with uppercase letter to a directory 16 - script to clean emacs
 17 - script to create multiple directories
+18 - script to list files and directories with commas